rommapp/romm/README.md

 ## Features

-- Scans your existing games library [folder-structure] and enchances it with metadata from [IGDB][igdb]
+- Scans your existing games library and enchances it with metadata from [IGDB][igdb]
 - Supports a large number of **[platforms][platform-support]**
+- Play games directly from the browser using [EmulatorJS][wiki-emulatorjs-url]
+- Built-in [authentication][authentication] with multiple users and permissions
 - Supports [MAME][mame-xml-update], [Nintendo Switch][switch-titledb-update] and PS2 naming schemes
 - Detects and groups **multifile games** (e.g. PS1 games with multiple CDs)
 - Can [parse tags][tag-support] in filenames (e.g. (E), (USA), (rev v1), etc.)
-- Built-in [authentication][authentication] with multiple users and permissions
 - View, upload, update, and delete games from any modern web browser

 ## Preview